WPBeginner

 When you link to an external website, search engines consider that as a ranking signal, and they will pass a small portion of your authority (link juice) to the other website.

-Note: Earlier this year, Google announced that their search algorithm now uses nofollow as a hint rather than a directive for crawling and indexing purposes.
+A few years ago, Google announced that their search algorithm now uses nofollow as a hint rather than a directive for crawling and indexing purposes.

-How to Check if a Link is Nofollow?
+How to Check if a Link Is Nofollow

 All nofollow links contain the rel="nofollow" HTML attribute.